Station 29 - Admiral District

 - Laundry room

-- The project is in the Construction Documents phase.
+- The project is in the bid phase.
+Construction is pending upon execution of contract with Par-Tech Construction, Inc.

 - March 2014: Approximately 100 neighbors attended a community open house to view the current project design and tour the station.